Office Hours WS 20/21: Wednesdays 14:30 - 16:00

 - 2019. “’We are not doctors’– Identity work among caregivers in a virtual Community of Practice on Facebook”, Inaugural LabFest, University of Duisburg-Essen, 4 April 2019. [poster presentation]

 - 2019. “‘Tell me about when you were little.’- ‘…I never was little!’: Code Choice in bilingual people living with Alzheimer’s Dementia”, Inaugural LabFest, University of Duisburg-Essen, 4 April 2019.
 [Pecha Kucha]

 2020.
 “Competing ideologies, competing semiotics: A critical perspective on politically-driven renaming practices in Annaberg-Buchholz, Eastern Germany”.
 In Evelyn Ziegler and Heiko Marten. (eds.), Linguistic Landscapes im deutschsprachigen Kontext.
 Frankfurt: Lang.
 (Isabelle Buchstaller, Seraphim Alvanides, Frauke Griese and Carolin Schneider)

 - Tutorial Introduction to Linguistics (Gr.
 10,11,12,13) (WS 2020/21)

 - PS Same same but Different – British and American English Varieties (WS 2018/19, SoSe 2019)

 - PS Beyond Spanglish - Bilingualism in the US (WS 2019/20)

-- HS Days of our Future's Past - Alzheimer's Discourses (with Birte Bös) (SoSe 2020)
+- HS As words fail?!
+Linguistic Perspectives on Alzheimer’s Discourses (with Birte Bös) (SoSe 2020)